PDQ Inventory Filters: Usage & Examples

-PDQ Inventory offers a number of different filtering options for its dynamic collections and reports to help you easily identify specific computers.
-Filters are split up into four sections that determine what computer attribute the filter is comparing, a value to compare that attribute to, and rules for what type of comparison is being made.
+Value Filters are split up into four sections that determine what computer attribute the filter is comparing, a value to compare that attribute to, and rules for what type of comparison is being made.
 These sections are represented by the “Filter”, “Column”, “Comparison”, and “Value” columns in the Filtering Window when creating a dynamic collection or a report.
-Here you can see these columns along with an incomplete filter as shown when creating a new dynamic collection:
+Here you can see these columns along with an incomplete set of filters as shown when creating a new dynamic collection:

 Depending on the comparison type that is set, there may also be a second “Value” column available.
 For example, the “Version Between” comparison has a second value available to set an upper and lower bound for your comparison.